By Target

 Target: Shop.
 Style.
 Save.

 Target: Shop.
 Style.
-Save. is a well-regarded shopping app that is free with in-app purchases.
-With a 4.9/5 rating from 7M reviews, it maintains solid user satisfaction.
-Users particularly appreciate fulfillment excellence, though unintuitive ui design remains a common concern.
+Save. is an established shopping app that is free with in-app purchases.
+With a 4.9/5 rating from 7.1M reviews, it shows polarized user reception.
+Users particularly appreciate convenient curbside pickup and delivery services save time for busy families and multitaskers, though inaccurate online inventory and stock status lead to order cancellations and customer frustration remains a common concern.

 What is Target: Shop.
 Style.
 Save.?